IllSmithDa/studyGraphQL/graphQL_4_query.md

       country(code: ID): Country
     }

       a.
-This schema on the server 'country' require a argument 'code' with type ID and returns type Country which is a special type defined with fields with basic types
+This 'country' in Query require a argument 'code' with type ID and returns type Country which is a special type defined with fields with basic types

     {